Yogesh-Yogi-1/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

-`# 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+# EX NO 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
-# NAME: yogesh.v
+## NAME: V.YOGESH

-# REGISTER NO: 212223230250
+## REG NO : 212223230250
 # AIM
 To write a python program for creating Echo Client and Echo Server using TCP Sockets Links.